What to Expect on Election Night - ExBulletin

 What to Expect on Election Night

 Every four years, millions of people tune into news networks for real-time election results, but much more happens behind the scenes before the final call is broadcast.
-Audie talks to CNN Vice President and Political Director David Chalian (https://www.cnn.com/profiles/david-chalian) .
+Audie Cornish speaks with CNN Vice President and Political Director David Chalian.
 He leads the team responsible for making high-stakes calls under intense pressure, all while ensuring accuracy, especially in today's political era.
-They talk about what it means to make calls, and when we can expect the results of the presidential election.
-Learn more about your ad options.
-Visit podcastchoices.com/adchoices (https://podcastchoices.com/adchoices)
+They talk about what it means to make calls, and when we can expect the results of the presidential election. #CNN #News

 |